Women in government: China

-In China, there is an apparent discrepancy in the mandatory retirement age between men and women, in which men are entitled to enjoy 10 more years of work.
+In China, there is a discrepancy in the mandatory retirement age between men and women, in which men are entitled to enjoy 10 more years of work.
 This policy was established on the ground that women are primary and central support for domestic subjects and their early retirement (at the age of 50–55) would be beneficial to their overall family functioning.
 This discriminatory policy mirrors the cause in the previous part, in which the working capacity of women is restricted by the society's stereotype on their gender role and corresponding gender responsibilities.
-In addition, the average age of Chinese chief in Central Committee is 56.1 years old; Top leaders in Politburo were appointed at an average age of 61.1 years old; Whereas Standing Committee of Politburo has the highest average age of 63.4 for its office.
+In addition, the average age of a Chinese chief in Central Committee is 56.1 years old; top leaders in Politburo were appointed at an average age of 61.1 years old; and the Standing Committee of Politburo has the highest average age of 63.4 for its office.
 All figures being examined, the aggregated average age of appointed leaders exceeds the legal retirement age of women in the nation, meaning that women are least likely to become the center of power before their career comes to an end.